Lechili/DeepFusion/README.md

-# DeepFusion
+# Introduction
-Repository for the paper "DEEP FUSION OF MULTI-OBJECT DENSITIES USING TRANSFORMER".
+This repository contains the code for the paper "DEEP FUSION OF MULTI-OBJECT DENSITIES USING TRANSFORMER".
+The code was developed as joint effort by Lechi Li, Chen Dai, Yuxuan Xia and Lennart Svensson, and was based on the code available at the repositories for [TPMBM](https://github.com/Agarciafernandez/MTT/tree/master/TPMBM%20filter) and [MT3v2](https://github.com/JulianoLagana/MT3v2).